genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt simulate -i marker_rate_file.csv -o output_folder -n 10000 -g 50
+   $ mpt simulate -i output_folder/marker_rate_file.csv -o output_folder -n 10000 -g 50

 This will generate one file containing the simulated mutations for each marker of each individual over all generations.
 We recommend generating for at least 10.000 individuals per generation.
 An example of  the